bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Challenge 3 Answer." />
 </p>

-I&apos;m getting the inner HTML out there.
-Now that you have that your next challenge is, how do we change the class in that sub menu to show menu?
+<p>I&apos;m getting the inner HTML out there.
+Now that you have that your next
+challenge is, how do we change the class in that sub menu to show menu?
 Currently it&apos;s set to hide menu.
 We wanted to set it to show menu.
 How do we do that?
 Try to figure out how you can do that on your own, and then come and see the answer on the next lesson.
-I&apos;ll show you how I did it.
+I&apos;ll show you how I did it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-11">1.11 Challenge 4 Solution (2:29)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->